jpvitan/marsa/README.md

 This project is under the [MIT license](https://github.com/jpvitan/marsa/blob/master/LICENSE).
 Please read the terms and conditions stated within the license before attempting any modification or distribution of the software.

+## ⚠️️ Warning

+### Production Use

+**MARSA** is intended solely for educational purposes to illustrate the fundamental concepts of RSA encryption and decryption.
+It is not suitable for use in production environments where security is paramount.
+Please be aware that this implementation lacks essential security features, such as proper padding schemes, and should not be relied upon for real-world applications.
+For secure RSA implementations suitable for production use, consider utilizing established cryptographic libraries and frameworks.